ACHIEVING NET ZERO //

 Heat Pump Poster - Main Text

-The Scottish Government estimates about 20% of Scotland's carbon emissions come from heating buildings.
-To achieve Net Zero by 2045 there is a need to decarbonise this sector, and they have put forward a ‘Heat in Buildings Bill’ looking at ways to do this.
+The Scottish Government estimates that about 20% of Scotland’s carbon emissions come from heating buildings.
+To achieve Net Zero by 2045, the sector must be decarbonised, and the proposed Heat in Buildings Bill outlines measures to support this transition.

 By using renewable energy from the air or ground, heat pumps reduce reliance on fossil fuels and lower carbon emissions.
 This makes them a more sustainable option for home climate control.